adamstok/vim/wsl2.md

 ```

   * Reboot the pc if needed :)
-  * If it doesn't work - stop Windows Docker
+  * If it doesn't work - stop Windows Docker or connect to your container terminal, add your github / gitlab ssh key and push from the container